bwright70/Pi-in-the-Sky/README.md

 ### The Bladder Design

 We knew from the very start of our project that we were going to need some sort of container for the helium.
-Intially we were planning on the frame being internal, but there were many problems with this, the main one being 'How do we get the air out and the helium in without crushing the frame', and upon futher research we discovered that zeppelins actually have an internal bladder as well.
+Initially, we were planning on the frame being internal, but there were many problems with this, the main one being “How do we get the air out and the helium in without crushing the frame.”
+Upon further research, we discovered that zeppelins actually have an internal bladder as well.
 This made things much easier.

 The Bladder had to accomplish three things:

-1. Keep the helium in
+1. Keep the helium in.
-2. Be super light
+2. Be super light.
-3. Be easy to seal so that we wouldn't have to buy fancy industrial equipment for our project
+3. Be easy to seal so that we wouldn't have to buy fancy industrial equipment for our project.

 ### Material

-We had two options with the material that we could make the bladder out of.
-Orignally we planned to make the bladder out of Mylar.
-Heat sealing is the best and easiest way to seal the bladder, and, after some difficulties with heat sealing mylar due to it's sealing temperature being quite high and it not wanting it adhere to itself, we also looked into Polyethylene which is what trash bags are typically made of.
+We had two options with the material that we could use for the bladder, and we had planned to make it out of Mylar.
+Heat sealing is the best and easiest way to seal the bladder, but we had some difficulties with heat-sealing Mylar due to its sealing temperature being quite high.
+In addition, since it did not want to adhere to itself, we also looked into Polyethylene plastic, which is what trash bags are typically made of.

 #### Pros of Mylar

-- Cheap
+— Cheap
-- Light
+— Light
-- It's what fancy balloons are made of
+— It's what fancy balloons are made of

 #### Cons of Mylar

-- It does heat seal but not with the equipment we had on hand which means we would need to use a contact adhesive
-- The mylar we were able to get was inconviently sized meaning we would need to seal several sheets together
+— It does heat seal but not with the equipment we had on hand, which means we would need to use a contact adhesive — The Mylar we were able to get was inconveniently sized, meaning we would need to seal several sheets together

 #### Pros of Polyethylene

-- Free (provided by the school)
+— Free (provided by the school)
-- Very easy to heat seal with supplies on hand
+— Very easy to heat seal with supplies on hand
-- Allowed for more trial and error because we had a functionally unlimited amount
-- It's also what fancy balloons are made of
+— Allowed for more trial and error because we had a functionally unlimited amount — It's also what fancy balloons are made of

 #### Cons of Polyethylene

-- Not as light as Mylar
+— Not as light as Mylar
-- Pretty bulky which is bad for a design that has to be light and volume efficent
+— Pretty bulky, which is bad for a design that has to be light and volume efficient

 ### Trials